Hashing

 hashing is for security, checksum is for integrity

-Hashing is used for cryptographic security whereas checksum is used for data integrity.
+Hashing is for cryptographic security.
+A checksum is for data integrity.